rr-/dotfiles/README.md

 While the repository tries to be modular, some things (the ones having to do with graphical environment) may not work.
 For example, I haven't tested panel behavior if there is no mpd installed.
-Similarly, most AutoHotkey stuff makes sense only if one has installed Cygwin and Firefox.
+Similarly, most of the AutoHotkey stuff makes sense only if one has installed Cygwin and Firefox.